Thazulk/mindtech-dash/README.md

 npm run dev
 ```

-This will create a local dev server and expose it at the default URL: http://localhost:5174
+This will create a local dev server and expose it at the default URL listed at successful dev build and serve process.